 A new season in the garden, & a very busy one at that, but I’ve made time to think about how I go about gardening.

-We’ve been here for 2 years, so it seemed a good time to review how it’s all going, & especially my quest, some may say obsession, for sustainable gardening.
+We’ve been here for 2 years, so it seemed a good time to review how it’s all going, & especially my quest for sustainable gardening.

 I’ve got a check-list in my head, but it helps to write it down & has made me realise that I’m not doing as well as I thought I was.